odysseyindia/odyssey-tours/content/english/tim/itineraries/frontiers-of-india/_index.md

     item:
       - type: city
         url: /destinations/india/states/meghalaya/cities/shillong/
+        title: Shillong
         content: >-
-          After breakfast, you have a long drive (seven hours) to 'the abode of clouds', Meghalaya, known for the rainiest spots in the world!
+          After breakfast, you have a long drive (seven hours) to ‘the abode of clouds’, Meghalaya, known for the rainiest spots in the world!
 Your destination for today, Shillong, is the capital of Meghalaya.
 Recent development has been insensitive and haphazard, but the surrounding hills still retain many English-style country houses.
 There is a vast